grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

-For example, if we had `easy_coroutine1()` and `easy_coroutine2()`, with I/O going on in both, progress in both coroutines could be made at the same time.
+For example, if we had `easy_coroutine1()` and `easy_coroutine2()`, with I/O going on in both, progress in both coroutines could be made in the same time period.

 Further, in reality, the difficult I/O stuff going on in `io_coroutine1()` and `io_coroutine2()` either comes from the `asyncio` standard library or a third party